Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/learning-jazz-with-excel/README.md

 ## Overview:
 Using Excel to apply rules to a genre known for its expressivity.

 _This write-up contains concepts drawing from advanced music theory and jazz composition.
-Efforts have been made to distill the language for all audiences regardless of experience level._
+Efforts have been made to distill the language and make it accessible for all audiences regardless of experience level._

 ## A Quest for Consonance